 About us: Comprehensive dental care is provided for all active duty military personnel assigned to Grand Forks Air Force Base.
 Dental care for eligible retiree personnel is extremely limited and on a space-available basis.
 Dental sick call is managed on an appointment basis.
 Appointments are available by calling the dental clinic.
 On weekends, holidays, and after normal duty hours, dental emergencies such as acute swelling, active bleeding, or trauma are evaluated by calling the Nurse Advice line.

 Location: Building 109

-The Air Force Exceptional Family Member Program (EFMP) is designed to provide support to military family members with special needs.
-For more information, please visit the EFMP page on the Air Force Medical Service website.
+About us: The Exceptional Family Member Program is designed to provide support to military family members with special needs.

 Location: Building 109, Mental Health Clinic, North Entrance

 About us: We help build healthier families and create more resilient and responsive communities.
 Our programs center upon prevention and outreach, treatment, victim advocacy, and research.
 We have the New Parent Support Program, which is voluntary for expectant parents and families with children under the age of 3.
 The program includes home visitation services as needed.
 Family Advocacy Strength-Based Therapy is another voluntary program for couples and families who desire to change destructive patterns of communication.
 Outreach services are offered through educational classes in parenting, relationship enhancement, emotion regulation, and resiliency boosting through support services.
 Treatment services are offered for individuals, couples and families who have experienced maltreatment.
 Victim advocacy is a program that offers victims of intimate partner violence supportive services 24 hours a day, 7 days a week.